General national economic measures

 -Business significantly impacted by the pandemic are entitled to aid provided under the program for hardship cases.
 On January 13, 2021, the Federal Council decided to relax the conditions that a company must fulfill to be entitled to aid in hardship cases.
 Among other things:

 The modification of the ordinance will make it possible to provide aid in hardship cases to a large circle of beneficiaries.
-More than half of the cantons are already providing aid in this regard in January and almost all should be able to do so in February

 -Companies can ask for compensation in the event of a reduction in working hours, with the unemployment insurance covering, for a certain time, part of the salary costs of employers whose workers are affected by a reduction of the work schedule.
 More info and conditions here.